jel084/cse15l-lab-reports/lab3.md

 # **Lab Report 3**
 In this lab report, I will be researching the 'find' command, and present alternative ways to use this command, with two examples each.
-For this lab report, I used two sources:
+For this lab report, I used two sources linked below:
 - Linux Man Page (Die.Net) : [Linux Man Page](https://man7.org/linux/man-pages/man1/find.1.html)
 - Chat GPT : [ChatGPT](https://chat.openai.com/)